Umbra-00/Project-Test/README.md

     *   Detect data drift with statistical tests.
 *   **Tools:** Prometheus, Airflow, custom scripts.
 *   **Purpose:** To Describe how we detect and fix model degradation.

-**Note:** Any tasks that Cursor AI is not explicitly allowed to perform will be ignored.